ckan/ckan/doc/deb.rst

 ``/path/to/virtualenv``
-    I think this can just be the path to the directory containing the installed source code directoty you wish to package, it doesn't have to be a virtualenv does it?
+    I think this can just be the path to the directory containing the installed source code directory you wish to package, it doesn't have to be a virtualenv does it?

 ``ckanext-qa``